uazgraduatecollege/azgrad-common-ui/README.md

 # AZ Grad Common UI Resources

-Reusable React components, CSS, and JS resources for Graduate College web projects especially apps based on [Arizona Bootstrap](https://digital.arizona.edu/arizona-bootstrap/).
+Reusable React components, CSS, and JS resources for Graduate College web projects, especially apps based on [Arizona Bootstrap](https://digital.arizona.edu/arizona-bootstrap/).

+## About

+AZ Grad Common UI includes the following components:

+- `ArizonaBannner`: The red banner with the UArizona logo for the top of the page
+- `Footer`: A fully developed footer for Graduate College websites.
+- `Logo`: Provides a Graduate College logo using any of 3 variants:
+  - `grad-lockup-blue`: A logo with "Graduate College" in blue text (default).
+  - `grad-lokup-full-blue`: A logo with University of Arizona _and_ Graduate College in blue text (for light backgrounds).
+  - `grad-lokup-full-white`: A logo with University of Arizona _and_ Graduate College in white text (for dark backgrounds).
+- `SearchForm`: A form that triggers a search on the College's Google Custom Search Engine (CSE).
+Embedded in the `Footer`.

 ## Use Common UI in your own project